spiroyster/jahoutf/README.md

     > ./helloTestWorld -xml=results.xml

+Resultant xUnit xml...

 # Creating Tests

 Tests can either be written in a test program (and thus run by the test runner), or they can be written into sections within existing code to run tests in-situ.
-The syntax for declaring a test and implmenting test body is as follows:
+The syntax for declaring a test and implmenting a test is as follows:

     TEST_x(group, name, ...)
     {
         // Test body
     }

-*TEST_x* is a macro that can be **TEST**, **TEST_F**, **TEST_P**, **SECTION** or their paramterised equivalents **TEST_VALUES**, **TEST_F_VALUES** or **TEST_P_VALUES**.
-SECTION tests follow the same syntax format as above (note no paramterised tests for *SECTION*).
-The test body should contain one or more assertions and can contain any other logic required.
+*TEST_x* is a macro that can be **TEST** for test cases, **TEST_F** for test fixtures or their paramterised equivalents **TEST_VALUES** or **TEST_F_VALUES** repsectively.

+The test body should contain one or more expectations, and can contain any other logic required.
+All the expectations in a test must evaluate to true for the test to pass.
+Exceptions thrown within the test body will fail the test, although any expectations passed until that point will contribute to the pass totals.

 The test runner identifies individual tests by a combination of group name and test name.
 Not assigning a group is valid, however every test must have a name.
-For this reason test uniqueness is defined solely by the group and name values supplied to the macro, and while test code/objects can scoped via namespaces, the test runner will ignore only uniquely identify via group and name.
+For this reason test uniqueness is defined solely by the group and name values supplied to the macro, and while test code/objects can be scoped via namespaces, the test runner will ignore only uniquely identify via it's group and name.
 Valid names must follow C++ syntax rules for typedef naming.

+> The Test runner identified tests base on their group and name are uniquness cannot be gained by scoping tests.

 To create a test program, simply delcare a single test runner main function.

     JAHOUTF_TEST_RUNNER { RUNALL }

-The main block can contain any user code required but must declare either RUNALL (or SHUFFLE) in order to actually invoke tests.
-This is essentially the main entry for the program and only this is required (no other main function should be used or implemented).
+The main block can contain any user code required but must declare either *RUNALL* (or *SHUFFLE*) in order to actually invoke tests.
+This is essentially the main entry for the program and only this is required (no other main function should be used or implemented when using this macro).
+Tests will be automaticaly picked up and installed for use in the test runner.

+SECTION tests can be implented as follows:

+    SECTION(group, name)
+    {
+        // Test body
+    }

+Unlike test cases, section tests are contained within scoped body of existing code (i.e your program).
+They simply execute the code block and recorde the results which can be later reported.
+Since the test runner is not used, the group and name of the section are used only for collation and reporting of the results.
+This also means sections can reuse groups and names within the samme session.

+To use *SECTION* test, the jahoutf instance needs to be instantiated so that a session can recod

+    JAHOUT_INSTANCE

 # Test Case

-The most basic test is a test case.
-A test case can have 0 or more assertions, all of which must assert true for the test to pass.
+A test case can have 0 or more expectations, all of which must assert true for the test to pass.

     TEST(isOdd)
     {